Why isn’t my website showing up on the first page of Google?

 This is also known as content marketing and has a three way, positive affect on your website and business…

-- You improve your websites search engine rankings simply though the writing and onsite SEO’ing of your article.
-More website content equals a more authoritative website and more phrases to be found for in the search engines.
+- You will improve your websites search engine rankings when you write high-quality content (and completing good on-site SEO).
+More high-quality website content equals a more authoritative website and more page and keywords to get found…

-- You will naturally generate back links to your website from these external sources as well as others that find your content and link to it, which will again further enhance your SEO and rankings.
-For this to work though, be sure you provide a clear call to action and link back to your site with anything that you syndicate around the web.
+- You will generate backlinks to your website when you share your content online, and from other website owners if your content is good.
+You can also do email outreach to build relationships and backlinks from other sites in related industries.
+This will further enhance your SEO and rankings.
+Be sure to provide a clear call to action and link back to your site with anything that you syndicate around the web.

-- Lastly, if you include a link back to your site as mentioned, you will generate natural referral traffic back to your website from these external websites, which a well designed website will then convert into leads and sales.
+- Lastly, if you include a clear call-to-action and link when sharing your articles, you will generate referral traffic back to your website from external websites.
+And with a good website design you’ll convert visitors into leads and sales.

 Basically, content marketing, the creation and syndication of useful, SEO friendly content, becomes a triple win for your website and online presence.

 Yes, it takes either your time or your money, but unlike print, banner or pay per click advertising it becomes an asset that you own, one that you can utilise and reap the benefits from long term.

 Understandably it can be frustrating if you’ve spent money on a new website design expecting it to instantly rank high on Google and other search engines, but SEO is a long term game and process, and one that is largely separate in a lot of ways to the actual design of your website.